icyleaf/markd/README.md

 ```

 ## Versions

-In Crystal v 0.30.0 the URI api changed.
+In Crystal v0.30.0 the URI api changed.
 If you are using Crystal <= 0.29.0 please use markd v0.1.1

 ## Quick start